Viktor Khrenin

-Viktor Gennadievich Khrenin (Note: Віктар Генадзевіч Хрэнін; Виктор Геннадьевич Хренин) (born 1 August 1971) is a Belarusian senior military officer and the current minister of defense since 2020.
+Lieutenant General Viktor Gennadievich Khrenin (Note: Віктар Генадзевіч Хрэнін; Виктор Геннадьевич Хренин) (born 1 August 1971) is a Belarusian senior military officer and the minister of defence since 2020.
+He previously commanded the Western Operational Command from 2015 to 2020.

 Life and career

 He was born on 1 August 1971 in Navahrudak, a town in the Grodno Region.
-His father, Gennady Khrenin, was a Soviet Army Colonel in Reserve from the Penza Oblast.
+His father, Gennady Khrenin, was a Soviet Army Colonel in Reserve from the Penza Oblast in Russia.
 He graduated in 1988 from the Minsk Suvorov Military School.
 After graduating from the Omsk-based Frunze Higher Combined Arms Command School in 1992, he served as a platoon commander and later a battalion commander in the 6th Guards Kiev-Berlin Mechanised Brigade.
 After graduating from the Military Academy of Belarus in 2005, Khrenin served as a senior officer in the operational department of the headquarters of the Western Operational Command.
 After leaving this post, he took a number of leadership positions that climaxed when he became the commander of the 11th Guards Berlin-Carpathian Mechanized Brigade.
 In 2014, he graduated from the faculty of the General Staff of the Belarusian Military Academy with honours and a gold medal.
 On 23 June 2015, by decree of President Alexander Lukashenko he was appointed to the post of commander of the troops of the Western Operational Command.

 Defence minister

 Khrenin (far right) with Rajnath Singh and Nurlan Yermekbayev.

 After 5 years in this role, he was appointed in January 2020, by President Lukashenko, to the post of the Defence Minister of Belarus, succeeding Lieutenant General Andrei Ravkov, who himself was made the State Secretary of the Security Council of Belarus.
 Upon his appointment, he underlined his consistency with military priorities while admitting that he "will have to study and learn a lot".

 On the 80th birthday of Anatoly Kostenko, Khrenin personally congratulated the former defence minister in the building of the military department.

 During the 2020 Belarusian protests, he compared those marching and protesting under the historical tricolor of the short-lived Belarusian People's Republic to Nazi collaborators during World War II, saying in a statement that "We cannot calmly watch how, under the flags under which the fascists organized the massacres of Belarusians, Russians, Jews, [and] representatives of other nationalities, actions are being organized today in these sacred places".
-His statement was considered to be unusually politicized and emotionally charged even for an agency like the defense ministry.
+His statement was considered to be unusually politicized and emotionally charged even for an agency like the defence ministry.
 Khrenin also declared to the military leadership that a military conflict may be unfolding that will require their assistance.